Brother, Can You Spare a Dime?

 "Brother, Can You Spare a Dime?" is one of the best-known American songs of the Great Depression.
-Written by lyricist Yip Harburg and composer Jay Gorney, it was part of the 1932 musical revue Americana; the melody is based on a Russian-Jewish lullaby.
+Written by lyricist Yip Harburg and composer Jay Gorney, it was part of the 1932 revival of the musical revue Americana; the melody is based on a Russian-Jewish lullaby.
 The song tells the story of the universal everyman, whose honest work towards achieving the American dream has been foiled by the economic collapse.
 Unusual for a Broadway song, it was composed largely in a minor key.
 The song became best known through recordings by Bing Crosby and Rudy Vallée that were released in late 1932.
 The song received positive reviews and was one of the most popular songs of 1932.
 As one of the few popular songs during the era to discuss the darker aspects of the collapse, it came to be viewed as an anthem of the Great Depression.

 Background

 Unemployed men outside a soup kitchen in Chicago, 1931.

 The Great Depression in the United States, which started with the 1929 Wall Street crash, had a severe impact on the country.
 In 1932, 25 percent of American men were unemployed.

 After his appliance business went bankrupt, Yip Harburg had gone into the music business, working as a lyricist.
 The melody derives from a Jewish lullaby that the composer Jay Gorney, who emigrated to the United States in 1906, heard in his native Russia.
 Initially, it had other lyrics which discussed a romantic breakup.
 Gorney recalled that the pair came up with the title "Brother, Can You Spare a Dime?" after walking in the Central Park where they heard unemployed men asking "Can you spare a dime?"
 Harburg recalled that he was working on a song for the musical Americana: "We had to have a title...
 Not to say, my wife is sick, I've got six children, the Crash put me out of business, hand me a dime.
 I hate songs of that kind."
 Harburg's worksheets show that he went through several drafts of the lyrics, which included a satirical version attacking John D. Rockefeller and other tycoons.
 However, over time Harburg moved towards more concrete imagery, resulting in the final version.
 Both Gorney and Harburg were socialists.